fb

 As a solopreneur, it’s difficult to scale your business alone.
 You may reach five or six figures, but you’ll burn out trying to do it alone.
 If you’d like to retain control of your advertising and marketing message, you’ll want to build a team of marketers, sales, and tech experts.

-These four components are fundamental to your marketing infrastructure.
+These four components (tools, assets, processes and people) are fundamental to your marketing infrastructure.

 There are four main reasons you need to invest in building infrastructure to market your company.